Empress Lü: Emperor Hui's marriage to Empress Zhang Yan

 In 191 BC, at Lü Zhi's insistence, Emperor Hui married his niece Zhang Yan (Princess Yuan of Lu's daughter) and made her empress.
 They did not have any children.
 It was alleged that Lü Zhi told Zhang Yan to adopt eight boys and have their mothers killed.
 There is uncertainty whether these children were Emperor Hui's; the traditional view is that they were not, while modern historians believe that they were born to his concubines.

-As empress dowager: grandmother and an acting emperor
+As Regent de jure and acting emperor

 Emperor Hui died in 188 BC and was succeeded by Emperor Qianshao, one of the children Empress Zhang adopted.
 Empress Dowager Lü closely monitored and controlled the imperial court and kept the whole army firmly in her hands, thus maintaining power more strongly than before.
 His death and the succession of an immature child left power completely and solely in the hands of Empress Dowager Lü, and as a regent, legitimized her as the first female absolute ruler in Chinese history to do so exclusively.
 Lü Zhi's position as regent was first recorded in the official history of Ban Gu in the Book of Han:

 "Emperor Hui died and the prince was established as emperor, the Empress Dowager presiding over court and issuing edicts, and gave a general imperial pardon."